 Google:

-A Google spokeswoman wrote in an email to customers, “Today, at 3:47 AM PT, Google experienced an authentication system outage for approximately 45 minutes due to an internal storage quota issue.
+A Google spokeswoman wrote an email to customers, “Today, at 3:47 AM PT, Google experienced an authentication system outage for approximately 45 minutes due to an internal storage quota issue.
 All services are now operational.
 We apologize to everyone affected and will conduct a thorough follow-up review to ensure this problem does not occur again.”

 Instagram: